shankerbalan/acsdocs/docs/source/networking/nicira-plugin.rst

 method set to "STT".
 This network should be enabled for the Guest traffic type.

-    **Note**
+.. note::    The Guest traffic type should be configured with the traffic label

-    The Guest traffic type should be configured with the traffic label that matches the name of the Integration Bridge on the hypervisor.
+    that matches the name of the Integration Bridge on the hypervisor.
     See the Nicira NVP User Guide for more details on how to set this up in XenServer or KVM.